Queen Concertography 1992-2012

 1. 14 May 2003 - Billingsgate Market, London, England

-We Will Rock You (Brian vocals), Radio Ga Ga (Roger vocals), Too Much Love Will Kill You (Brian and Pavarotti vocals), We Are The Champions (Brian, Roger and Zucchero vocals)
+We Will Rock You (Brian vocals), Radio Ga Ga (Roger vocals), Too Much Love Will Kill You (Brian and Pavarotti vocals), We Are The Champions (Zucchero and Brian vocals)

 2003 Songwriters Hall Of Fame